KCErb/lucky-hasura-docker/README.md

 But do be careful, this thing needs a bit of memory and if you're using the DigitalOcean $5 server you might not have enough room for Lucky, Hasura, and this monitoring stack all in the same tiny box.

 I feel like I should write more since there's a bunch going on under the hood here, but I'll let those interested read the `docker-compose` file, it has all the details.
-In production I have another CNAME record for `grafana.example.com` and I can do my monitoring from there.
+In production I have another CNAME record for `grafana.foobar.business` and I can do my monitoring from there.
+The beauty of this all is that if you want to you can run that swarm on totally different nodes than the first one, they are not connected codewise.

-# Automatic Deployments

-The final step is to kick off another commit and this time allow the deployment stage to run.

-Let's head on over to "Settings > CI/CD" under the "Variables" heading.
-There you'll need to create four variables, 2 each for staging and production. `GITLAB_PRODUCTION_KEY` and `GITLAB_STAGING_KEY` contain the SSH private keys of ssh keypairs where the public key is already on the production or staging servers.
-This gives us ssh access for the deploy step.
-The IP addresses are also made into variables as `PRODUCTION_SERVER_IP` and `STAGING_SERVER_IP`.
-With those things in place, you'll be able to deploy to the server automatically whenever a commit lands in `master` or `staging`.
-That is of course assuming you have server's setup properly.
-I'm assuming here that you've already run `script/deploy init` on the server manually which will only work if everything is set up properly.
+## Testing Production Locally

+TODO
+The last thing I'll point out here is a comment found in a few places throughout the project: `HTTPS_SWITCH`.
+This is for running a production setup in development.
+Unless you want to go to the trouble to convince your local system that https is a thing you can do, you'll need to comment out the lines marked here in order to `docker stack deploy` locally with Traefik in place.
+It's kind of a hassle, but boils down to just commenting out a the lines marked by this "switch".

 # Conclusion